Future of PC game? What is it? What should we expect?

 The PS4 and the Xbox One are mostly PCs – they feature the same multi-core central processors, dedicated graphics chips, and large hard drives for desktop computers.
 “They’re getting more PC-like every year,” says Valve programmer Robin Walker, who once helped design seminal shooter Team Fortress but is now one of the leads on the design of the Steam Controller.
 “They’re trying to solve problems that we solved years ago.”

 Valve launched Big Picture, a special version of its Steam storefront, designed to run on television four years ago.
-The new model is essentially a “10-foot interface” – an onscreen menu system designed to be viewed on a living room screen 10 feet away from the user; it’s the concept you find on your Sky or Virgin Media box, or, indeed your games console.
+The new model is essentially a “10-foot interface” – an onscreen menu system designed to be viewed on a living room screen 10 feet away from the user; it’s the concept you find on your Sky or Virgin Media box, or, indeed, your games console.
 Steam users could plug their laptop into the TV via HDMI, then browse and play games on their massive LCD screen rather than a desktop monitor.
 And it’s a tweaked and updated version of Big Picture that provides the UI for every Steam Machine.

 And it works pretty well.
 For example, power up Alienware’s Steam Machine, and you don’t get a standard PC desktop with tiny icons and a mouse cursor.
 Instead, you get what looks like a games console front-end.
-A Steam Machine logo appears, then you go through a simple console set-up procedure, providing your region, letting it know the size of your TV, and signing into your Steam account.
+A Steam Machine logo appears, and then you go through a simple console set-up procedure, providing your region, letting it know the size of your TV, and signing into your Steam account.

 future pc